 Beyond monitoring global market prices and predictions it is difficult to set KPI's that appropriately monitor these risks and uncertainties.
-On that basis none have been included in this strategic report.
+On that basis non have been included in this strategic report but these macroeconomic factors will undoubtedly have a large influence on the trading conditions that the company faces particularly in the coming financial year with heightened volatility.